jones58/LondonBrutalistMap/README.md

 ## To do:

-- Maybe use local geojson data instead of mapbox, work out why url wasn't working for local folder.
-Try other data storage solutions maybe like mysql etc. Data needs to be easily editable.

-Probably use [get static props instead](https://nextjs.org/docs/pages/building-your-application/data-fetching/get-static-props) so its prerendered.

-- style about page
+-style about page

+- order by name
+- order by date
+- shuffle button

 - Game where you guess building on picture.
 - Add realtext pro as font.
-- Click on name - home page
-- Click on about - about page etc.
 - Make suggestions

 - favicon, same as brutalist map.